 Before BIG, I was a Researcher in the Systems and Networking Group.
 I worked on the Millennium Project; Continuum, a distributed version of the .NET Common Language Runtime (CLR); and Coign, a system that converted existing COM-based desktop applications into client-server distributed applications without access to application source code.
 I’ve worked on running DCOM over System Area Networks (SANs), the Detours package for instrumenting Windows binaries, and a proxy device driver for creating Windows NT user-mode drivers.

 As a MSR summer intern, I developed the prototype for the protocol and implementation for what became, after reworking by a cast of hundreds, Microsoft’s Advanced Streaming Format (ASF) and Windows Media Player.

 I have Ph.D.
 (1998) and M.S.
 (1996) degrees in Computer Science from the University of Rochester, a B.S.
 (1992) degree in Physics from the University of Utah, and an A.S.
-(1987) degree from Dixie College.
+(1987) degree from what is now Dixie State University.

 While at the University of Rochester, I was part of Michael Scott’s Cashmere team developing fast Software Distributed Shared Memory (SDSM) systems on memory mapped networks.
 I also modified the GNU Compiler Collection Objective-C runtime to support full multi-threading.